stoeps13/connections-doc/source/admin/migrate/r_updatelc_command.md

 -   Uninstalls fixes
 -   Reports on the current state of applied fixes

+!!! note
-**Note:** The updateSilent command was called the updateLC command in previous releases of HCL Connections™.
+    The updateSilent command was called the updateLC command in previous releases of HCL Connections™.

 ## Command { .refsyn}